Hedera helix (English Ivy) Care Indoors, Propagation and Growing Problems with Remedies

 Light Requirements

-English Ivy grows best in bright light away from direct sunlight as it may cause scorching of the leaves.
+English Ivy grows best in bright indirect light.
+Keep it away from direct sunlight as it may cause scorching of the leaves.

 Watering

-Water English Ivy thoroughly during the growing season while allowing the top 2 in. of soil to dry a little between waterings.
+Water English Ivy thoroughly during the growing season while allowing the top 2 inches of soil to dry a little between waterings.

 Decrease watering during the cold season as growth is minimal at this time but do not allow the soil to dry out completely.